lvaldenebro/portfolio/README.md

 ## Design & Color Reference

 The design of this web site is a personal attempt to create something unique and distinctive, while at the same time showing a little of my personality.
+It is responsible, with a mobile-first approach, so you can access to it using any device.

 The color reference is taken from www.colorhunt.com and the colors are: